codercowboy/mingame/tasks.md

  * Need a way to restart level when user gets stuck
  * crashes when user attempts to go off screen when level has player outside of screen
+ * level editor shouldnt erase blocks in the middle of new box of blocks while dragging on screen

 # Features